lindsey-fullstackdev/lindsey-fullstackdev/README.md

 ---

-## 🧠 Developer Support & Tools
+## 🧠 Developer Stats
-I’m passionate about improving the developer experience — from writing clear documentation to automating testing and deployment.
+I’m passionate about improving the developer experience which includes everything from writing clear code, documentation or automating reptitive tasks for business envrionments and consuling with people on how to use digital tools on ways to incorporate tehcnolgoy and AI into their dialy lives to make their exprience using technology better.
-I regularly build and maintain CLI utilities, dashboards, and scripts that help teams ship faster, safer, and smarter.
+Stay tuned for more Github repos as I regularly will be building in my favourite tech stack and as I begin to deploy and maintain CLI utilities, dashboards, and scripts that help teams and businesses ship faster, safer, and smarter software and tooling.

 ---